Quantum Fluctuations in Electrical Multiport Linear Systems: Passive Lossless Linear Systems

 Let us now see how the flux fluctuation formula unfolds for a general passive lossless system.
 By virtue of the multiport Foster theorem~\cite{Newcomb:1966}, linear systems described by impedance matrices satisfying a causal response (viz. lossless positive-real matrices) can be decomposed as

 where $s\in\mathbbmm{C}$, and $\msB$ ($\msA$) are (skew-)symmetric matrices, and $\Omega_k$ are a possibly (discrete) infinite set of harmonic resonance frequencies.

-However, and in parallel with the formula for the fluctuations of a one-port linear device~\cite{Devoret:1997,Vool:2017}, only the nontrivial loops (those realized with finite-frequency poles, i.e., $\msA_k$ and $\msB_k$) are considered, see a generic circuital realization of a non-reciprocal stage in Fig. {\ref{fig:Z_matrix}}.
+In parallel with the formula for the fluctuations of a one-port linear device~\cite{Devoret:1997,Vool:2017}, only the contributions from the nontrivial loops (those realized with finite-frequency poles, i.e., $\msA_k$ and $\msB_k$) are considered in the general formulae (\ref{eq:Phit_Phi0_GF}) and (\ref{eq:Qt_Q0_GF}).
 Imposing open boundary conditions, i.e., no external currents flowing in, means that the currents flowing through the first three terms of the right-hand side (RHS) of (\ref{eq:NR_MportL_Zmat}) are zero, and thus they will not contribute to the formula (\ref{eq:Phit_Phi0_GF}).
 It is worth remarking that this consideration is superfluous for the terms $\msB_\infty$ and $s\msA_\infty$, which are directly discarded on taking the hermitian part of the matrix $\msZ^H(\omega)$, but it is mandatory for the poles at zero frequency ($s^{-1}\msA_0$).

 Each reciprocal and/or nonreciprocal stage (with/without $\msB_k$) can be generally fraction-expanded in a sum of simple two-port nonreciprocal and reciprocal stages, connected to Belevitch transformers~\cite{Newcomb:1966}